Statements On the Bondi Beach Attack

 National Council of Jewish Women (NCJW) states, “No one should have to fear for their life while practicing their Judaism.”

-New York Jewish Agenda (NYJA) says, “Our entire community will hold the victims in our hearts tonight as we enter Hanukkah, a celebration of the resilience of the Jewish people.”
+New York Jewish Agenda (NYJA) states, “Our entire community will hold the victims in our hearts tonight as we enter Hanukkah, a celebration of the resilience of the Jewish people.”

 T’ruah states, “We must stand together to oppose antisemitism and all forms of bigotry.”